 On February 24, 2011, Barnegat PD launched its Facebook Page.

 In November of 2011, Barnegat PD was awarded international accreditation from CALEA (Commission on Accreditation for Law Enforcement Agencies), becoming the first agency in the history of Ocean County to be CALEA accredited (and one of only seven CALEA accredited municipal police agencies in the State of New Jersey).

-Today, Barnegat PD remains the only CALEA accredited agency in Ocean County, having successfully earned re-accreditation in 2014 and 2017.
+Today, Barnegat PD remains the only CALEA accredited agency in Ocean County, having successfully earned re-accreditation in 2014 and 2017, and 2021.

 On February 1, 2012 Barnegat Ptl.
 Lauren Keilitz and Ptl.
 Michael Diblasi were featured on a live morning segment of Fox and Friends in New York City for the rescue of a man trapped in a burning vehicle.
 Ptl.
 Keilitz was able to get the car open and pulled the unresponsive man free of the vehicle as it was engulfed in flames.
 This marked the first time that a Barnegat Police officer appeared in a live, national news studio broadcast.

 On February 9, 2016, Barnegat Township entered into an agreement with the Ocean County Sheriff’s Department to provide dispatch services for the agency.

 On February 1, 2017, Richard J. Dugan became Chief of Police in his 30th year of service.

 In July of 2017, Barnegat PD saw the first change in uniform since 1977, moving from the concealable vest and French blue button-down shirts, to the Cowell external vest carrier with French blue Blauer Armorskin shirts.
 This move allowed for the transfer of equipment and weight off of the duty belt to the load-bearing vest– a move that studies showed reduced injury to officers and on the job injury claims.